-Gwendolyn Sasse is a nonresident associate at Carnegie Europe.
+Gwendolyn Sasse is a nonresident senior fellow at Carnegie Europe.
 Her research focuses on Eastern Europe and the former Soviet Union, EU enlargement, and comparative democratization.

-Sasse is professor of comparative politics in the Department of Politics and International Relations and the School of Interdisciplinary Area Studies at the University of Oxford, where she also works on ethnic conflict, minority issues, migration, and diaspora politics.
+She is also professor of comparative politics in the Department of Politics and International Relations and the School of Interdisciplinary Area Studies at the University of Oxford, where she also works on ethnic conflict, minority issues, migration, and diaspora politics.

 Prior to her 2007 arrival in Oxford, Sasse was a senior lecturer in the European Institute and the Department of Government at the London School of Economics.